tomrausch/kubernetes_public/doc/Run A Busybox Pod On Kubernetes.md

 ### Alternative Commands
 You can replace the sleep command with any other command that keeps the container running, such as running a simple web server using httpd or a simple ping command to test network connectivity. [^local-kubernetes-guide], [^building-optimized-containers-for-kubernetes], [^hot-reloading-with-busybox-httpd]

-## Conclusion
-By following these steps, you can successfully run busybox within your Minikube cluster and use it for various testing and troubleshooting scenarios. [^accessing-api-in-minikube-a-complete-guide]

 [^cant-start-busybox-pod]: [Can't start busybox pod](https://serverfault.com/questions/1098192/cant-start-busybox-pod) | StackExchange
 [^run-busybox-image-busybox-restart-never]: [Kubectl run busybox –image=busybox –restart=Never – /bin/sh -c ‘env’](https://kodekloud.com/community/t/kubectl-run-busybox-image-busybox-restart-never-bin-sh-c-env/21499) | KodeKloud
 [^some-things-you-didnt-know-about-kubectl]: [Some things you didn’t know about kubectl](https://kubernetes.io/blog/2015/10/some-things-you-didnt-know-about-kubectl_28/) | kubernetes.io